Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 The file `next.config.js` contains definitions for `locales` and `defaultLocale`:
 * `locales` are all the locales you want to support in your application and should generally match (at least be a subset of) those in Sitecore.
 * `defaultLocale` is the locale used when visiting a non-locale prefixed path, such as `/styleguide`.
+It's `config.language` from your `package.json` file.

 ```js
 i18n: {